bvilmann/showcase_jl_energy_modelling/README.md

 # What is showcase_jl_energy_modelling ?
 ### Scope of the repository
 This repository is for energy modelling the unit commitment problem with Julia (and JuMP) is build during a 6 ECTS course (Project Lab Renewable and Sustainable Energy Systems) at the Chair of Renewable and Sustainable Energy Systems (ENS) @ Technical University of Munich (TUM).

-It models Germany for a period of time in 2019.

 The repository serves mainly as a reference and for inspiration on how to get started with energy modelling in Julia.
 The optimization methods includes LP, MIP, NLP and MINLP.

+It models Germany for a period of time in 2019.
+Further details can be read in the report `PROPENS - LP Model with Julia.pdf`.

 Here is a dashboard trying to sum up the outcome of the energy model: